 an understanding of the Air Force and military as a possible career path.

 1.5.
 Instructor Staff.
 JROTC instructors are retired Air Force commissioned and noncommissioned officers (NCOs).
 The Senior Aerospace Science Instructor (SASI) is a commissioned officer and senior instructor.
-He or she manages and administers the AFJROTC program.
-PPPPPP The NCO is employed as an Aerospace Science Instructor (ASI) who reports directly to the SASI.
-His or her major task is to teach leadership educationand p.
+He/she manages and administers the AFJROTC program.
+In addition, he/she teaches leadership education and aerospace science to 2PndP, 3PrdP, and 4PthP year cadets.
+The NCO is employed as an Aerospace Science Instructor (ASI) who reports directly to the SASI.
+Some of his or her duties include teaching leadership education and aerospace science and providing logistical and administrative support.
 Both are certified for their positions by the US Air Force and are members of the school faculty.

 AFJROTC TX-20005 Cadet Handbook